-White potatoes have a bad reputation, mainly because they are usually fried and coated with salt.
-But in reality, they are loaded with nutrients and can be a healthy addition to balanced meals when they are baked, roasted or boiled.
-A single baked potato has 25% of the Daily Value (DV) of potassium and 70% of the DV for vitamin C. In fact, potatoes are likely the best source of potassium and vitamin C in the average American child’s diet.
+Potatoes have a bad reputation, mainly because they’re often fried and coated with salt.
+But in reality, they’re loaded with nutrients and can be a healthy addition to balanced meals when they are baked, steamed, or boiled.

 White potatoes are actually comparable to sweet potatoes in terms of nutrition, though most people assume that sweet potatoes are more nutritious.
 If you want to learn more about that, I wrote all about the nutritional breakdown of white vs. sweet potatoes in this post on Healthline.

 So if you think baked potatoes are unhealthy, think again!
 But like most foods, the nutritional value of potatoes depends on how they are prepared.
 And in the case of baked potatoes, how they are stuffed!
 If you add nutritious toppings to a potato, you can transform a regular spud into a flavorful, nutrient dense meal.

-- Complex Carbohydrates: A baked potato checks the “carb” box, with approximately 37 grams in 1 medium potato including close to 5 grams of fiber.
+- Complex carbohydrates: A baked potato checks the “carb” box, with approximately 37 grams in 1 medium potato including 4 grams of fiber.

 - Fat: If you love sour cream on your baked potatoes, how about Greek yogurt instead?
 You can also add avocado or shredded cheese.
 Yum!